 Landscaping should be done on roofs to minimize solar gain.

-Innovative construction techniques for roofing such as domes, arches and precast brick panels should be used as they reduce energy consumption of a building for this you can hire a professional Roofing Contractor from sites like hastingsroofingco.com.
+Innovative construction techniques for roofing such as domes, arches and precast brick panels should be used as they reduce energy consumption of a building.
 Non-mechanical systems for cooling and heating should be preferred, introducing air-conditioning only when absolutely necessary.

 Rainwater harvesting is an important aspect of sustainability.